awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 1. Follow the instructions shown to update the boundary to allow access to the new table\.

-For more information about permissions boundaries, see [Permissions Boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) in the IAM user guide\.
+For more information about permissions boundaries, see [Using AWS Lambda Application Permissions Boundaries](permissions-boundary.md)\.

 ## Update the Function Code<a name="applications-tutorial-code"></a>